 - Newly built schools.

-Mark’s dedication to assisting the humanitarian efforts in these villages has seen him travel to Laos on seven separate occasions.
+Mark’s dedication to assisting the humanitarian efforts within these villages is a testament to his character.

 A trip to Vietnam in early 2018 was both educational and eye-opening for Mark.